-Our VIP students took their OET examinations just over a week ago and I’m so eager to find out how they did in their examination.
+Our VIP students took their OET examinations just over a week ago.
+I’m so eager to find out how they did in their examination.
 I want all my students to achieve their ambitions of passing this exam and starting their careers in the UK.
 That’s why I always post in our Facebook group: how did you do?
 How did you address the exam questions?
 Was it challenging for you?
 Do you think you got your four B’s?
-Of course, they will have to wait three weeks for their examination results to come through and we are waiting patiently.
+Of course, they will have to wait three weeks for their examination results to come through.
+We are waiting patiently.

-Anyway, as much as possible you should be looking to complete all the bullet points that are on the role play card and in a lot of cases the interlocutor will try and steer you in that direction.
-You might have missed out a bullet point so they’re there to help you every step of the way and they want you to give your best performance.
-They want you to display that English language ability that you have in order to get that grade B.
+Anyway, as much as possible you should be looking to complete all the bullet points that are on the role play card.
+In a lot of cases, the interlocutor will try and steer you in that direction.
+You might have missed out a bullet point so they’re there to help you every step of the way.
+They also want you to give your best performance.
+They want you to display that English language ability that you have to get that grade B.

 In conclusion, remember that the interlocutor is on your side because they’re on your team.
-They’re trying to help you as much as possible.
+Remember that the interlocutor is trying to help you as much as possible.
 They are not the ones examining you.
-They’re trying to tease the English language out of you.
+And they are trying to tease the English language out of you.
 Make sure that you give your very best performance because you only have five minutes for each role play so make the time count!

-If you are looking to pass QUICKLY and EFFECTIVELY in the LEAST AMOUNT OF ATTEMPTS possible, go to www.swooshenglish.com to learn about our OET courses.
-Many of our students are passing first time and I want that for you too.
+If you are looking to pass QUICKLY and EFFECTIVELY in the LEAST AMOUNT OF ATTEMPTS possible.
+Go to www.swooshenglish.com to learn about our OET courses.
+Many of our students are passing the first time and I want that for you too.